I believe that a photo can say what words might struggle to, and vice versa.

 When I set up my camera for a landscape photo, I like to be close enough to actually touch the foreground.
 If I can touch it when I am looking through my lens, then the viewer will have their Mirror Cells tickled.

-Composition and exposure: In the nature photo above I used the magic cloth technique to darken the sky area retains the detail, but also helps the sense of distance.
-Including the foreground textures gives the viewer a lot of information about the depth of those first few meters.
+Composition and exposure: In the nature photo above I used the magic cloth technique to darken the sky area to retain the detail.
+This also helps the sense of the far distance.
+Including the foreground textures gives the viewer a lot of information about the closeness or depth of those first few meters.
 Do you feel like you could step into the scene?

 Communicate with Focus